l7aur/SlotsMachine/README.md

-# Kamchatka Gulag Slots Simulator
+# Sahalin Gulag Slots Simulator

 This is the mandatory project required for the object-oriented programming course (OOP) in the second year at Technical University of Cluj-Napoca.
 Its purpose is to familiarize one with the